initios/aeat-web-services/README.rst

     import aeat

-    # Make a Config object based on a AEAT SOAP endpoint to configure the controller
-    # Set test_mode=True to send the request to the AEAT "test service" instead of production
     config = aeat.Config('ens_query', test_mode=True)

-    # Pass your cert and key to sign the XML and the HTTP Conection
     ctrl = aeat.Controller.build_from_config(config, 'key.pem', 'cert.pem')
     payload = {'TraModAtBorHEA76': '1', 'ExpDatOfArr': '20110809',  'ConRefNum': '9294408'}
     result = ctrl.request(**payload)